Aura Router

 createEndpoint

-Creates a type-safe API endpoint with automatic parameter inference, optional schema validation, and middleware support.
-This is the primary building block for defining routes in your application.
+createEndpoint is a declarative API for defining type-safe, framework-agnostic endpoints with automatic parameter inference, optional schema validation, and built-in middleware support.
+It is the primary building block for defining routes in your application.

 import { createEndpoint } from "@aura-stack/router"